ccapili808/NaiveBayes-Regression/README.md

             the data set below in the same folder/directory that the jar is in.
 The file names need to be exactly the same as the ones below.

+    The beta, lambda, and eta(learning rate) values need to be a number and the number of iterations needs to be an integer.
     Once the user runs one of either LR or NB, the program will run and then report the accuracy.
     Please allow some time for running.